koyeb/koyeb-cli/docs/reference.md

 ### Options

 ```
   -a, --app string              Service application
   -h, --help                    help for redeploy
       --skip-build              If there has been at least one past successfully build deployment, use the last one instead of rebuilding.
 WARNING: this can lead to unexpected behavior if the build depends, for example, on environment variables.
       --use-cache               Use cache to redeploy
+      --wait                    Waits until service deployment is done.
+      --wait-timeout duration   Duration the wait will last until timeout (default 5m0s)
 ```

 ### Options inherited from parent commands